open-education-api/open-education-api.github.io/technical/target-groups/euroteq.md

 ## Required requests

-To be compatible with ooapi V4 and eduXchange v1 an institution of the EuroTeQ alliance needs to implement the following requests:
+To be compatible with OOAPI V4 and eduXchange v1 an institution within EuroTeQ alliance needs to implement the following requests:

 * `GET /organisations`
 * `GET /organisations?type=root`